So You Want To Host An EC Meeting

 If you want to host us but have financial concerns, please reach out to the hospitality coordinator.

-We don’t need a hotel block, but recommendations for decent hotels that are near the meeting space are appreciated.
+We don’t need a hotel block, but recommendations for decent hotels near the meeting space are appreciated.

 Many electors prefer to stay at Airbnb and neighborhood recommendations that are close by are appreciated.